ls1intum/thesis-template-typst/chapters/06/main.typ

 = Evaluation <ev>

-#rect(
+// #rect(
-  width: 100%,
+//   width: 100%,
-  radius: 10%,
+//   radius: 10%,
-  stroke: 0.5pt,
+//   stroke: 0.5pt,
-  fill: yellow,
+//   fill: yellow,
-)[
+// )[
-  Note: If you did an evaluation / case study, describe it here.
+//   Note: If you did an evaluation / case study, describe it here.
-]
+// ]
+We describe the construction of a manual test in @ev-design.
+In @ev-objectives, we formulate our objectives, which are followed by the results in @ev-results.
+In @ev-discussion, we discuss possible solutions to the problems that arose during the manual test.
+Finally, we express the limitations of the manual test in @ev-limitations.

-== Design
+== Design <ev-design>

-#rect(
+// #rect(
-  width: 100%,
+//   width: 100%,
-  radius: 10%,
+//   radius: 10%,
-  stroke: 0.5pt,
+//   stroke: 0.5pt,
-  fill: yellow,
+//   fill: yellow,
-)[
+// )[
-  Note: Describe the design / methodology of the evaluation and why you did it like that.
+//   Note: Describe the design / methodology of the evaluation and why you did it like that.
 E.g. what kind of evaluation have you done (e.g. questionnaire, personal interviews, simulation, quantitative analysis of metrics, what kind of participants, what kind of questions, what was the procedure?
-]
+// ]
 === Participants

 On March 29#super[th] to 31#super[st] 2024, we conducted a manual test with ten students from the universities TUM (4), RWTH Aachen (3), LMU (2), and FH Aachen (1).